What's the latest on European travel restrictions?

 - All but essential travel to and from the UK is advised against and many countries have banned flights from the UK due to the new COVID-19 variant.

-- If you're coming to the UK, you'll now be required to take a COVID-19 test no more than 72 hours before your departure.
+- If you're coming to the UK, you must take a COVID-19 test no more than 72 hours before your arrival in the UK.

+- Arrivals from some countries will have to quarantine in a hotel for 10 days.
+They will have to pay for the hotel themselves and must have a negative test before they can leave.
+This currently applies to arrivals from Brazil and South Africa, but the list is likely to be extended.

 More information here.